NATIONAL GIRL CHILD DAY: SOS India Celebrates Girlpower

 Nationally observed on January 24th every year, National Girl Child Day marks the celebration of girlhood.
 It is celebrated to render new opportunities to girls and to also increase awareness among people about the gender bias that takes a toll on many in our society.
 This day was started as part of the National Girls Development Mission by the Government of India to voice out the need to provide equal access to girls in terms of protection, legal rights, medical care and education, to name a few.
+Teachers of the service tell how to assert their rights, about health, etc.

 In a country like India, not only are girls unsafe when alone on the roadside, but are also victims of neglect, violence and abuse at home.
 India being one of the countries with the highest number of girls forced into marriage before the age of 18 is a proof of how there is a dire need of change in the mindsets of many.
 (Source: https://www.girlsnotbrides.org/child-marriage/india/)